w3c/wai-about-wai/_about/index.md

 New WAI publications, draft documents for review, and other WAI announcements are listed on the [News page](https://www.w3.org/WAI/news/).

 You can subscribe to get news announcements via e-mail, Atom/RSS feed, or Twitter from [Get WAI News](https://www.w3.org/WAI/news/subscribe/).

+## Current Work

+Current work is introduced in [What We're Working On - Accessibility Activities and Publications](https://www.w3.org/WAI/update/).